link1905/system-design-101/content/docs/web-service/load-balancer.md

 p -> s.s2
 ```

-Hence, we plug the balancing capability into the proxy component,
-and call it a {{< term lb >}}.
+To solve this, we add a load balancing capability to the proxy component, which we refer to as a {{< term lb >}}.
-For example,
-a load balancer may use the [round-robin strategy](https://en.wikipedia.org/wiki/Round-robin_scheduling)
-to fairly distribute traffic across a cluster.
+For example, a load balancer might use a [round-robin strategy](https://en.wikipedia.org/wiki/Round-robin_scheduling) to evenly distribute traffic across the cluster.

 ```d2
 direction: right
 s: Service {
   s1: Instance 1 {